jeremiemartinez/jeremiemartinez.github.com/_posts/2016-01-14-devops-on-android.md

 It takes time.
 A lot.
 Lately, we decided that it was time to try to automate this process.
 Even if our main goal was to reduce the time required to release.
 It would be great if we could also prevent human mistakes and be consistent release to release.
 It also gives us a great responsibility since developers control the whole release process.
 Indeed, marketing/communication teams would have to see with us how they can integrate their changes in our release.

 But let's be honest… On Android, developers does not control everything, Google does.
-However, it exposes a HTTP API to enable developer to interact easily with the Play Store console.
+However, it exposes a HTTP API to enable developers to interact easily with the Play Store console.
 They also provide clients for various languages such as Java (of course!), Python, Ruby, etc…

 On this article, I will focus on the Java client since this is probably the easiest access for Android developer.